txano/kiro_feynman/PHASE1_COMPLETE.md

 - Arduino: Easy LED matrix libraries
 - Best of both worlds

-### Why BLE Provisioning?
+### Why SoftAP Provisioning?
-- No need for SoftAP mode
-- Better user experience
+- Works on all phones (no BLE compatibility issues)
+- Simpler connection flow
 - Official ESP app support
+- More reliable than BLE on some devices
-- More secure than web interface
+- Can also use web interface at 192.168.4.1

 ### Why NeoMatrix Library?
 - Proven and stable